 In August 2021, we acquired exclusive marketing rights to MAQ-100 in the U.S. and Canada from Wakamoto Pharmaceutical Co., Ltd. ("Wakamoto").
 MAQ-100 is a preservative-free triamcinolone acetonide ophthalmic injection drug candidate.
 MAQ-100 is marketed and sold by Wakamoto in Japan as MaQaid®.
 Following Japan's Ministry of Health Labor and Welfare ("MHLW") approval, MaQaid was launched in Japan in 2010, indicated as an intravitreal injection for visualization for vitrectomy.
 Since its initial MHLW approval, the indication for MaQaid was expanded to include (a) treatments for alleviation of diabetic macular edema, (b) macular edema associated with retinal vein occlusion (or RVO), and (c) non-infectious uveitis.
-We intend to leverage the clinical data used for Japanese market approval of MaQaid to support a clinical program and U.S. market NDA submission of MAQ-100 for visualization during vitrectomy.
-We intend to request a meeting with FDA during the first half of 2022 to discuss our planned clinical program for MAQ-100.
+We are currently working with Wakamoto to assess a clinical pathway for MaQaid.

-We expect to acquire and/or develop additional FDA-approved/approvable ophthalmic products and product candidates that will allow us to leverage the commercial infrastructure of ImprimisRx to promote, sell, and ultimately bring these products to market.
+We are currently evaluating several programs to internally develop product candidates based on technology and know-how we own.
+We also expect to continue to acquire and/or develop additional FDA-approved/approvable ophthalmic products and product candidates that will allow us to leverage our commercial infrastructure to promote, sell, and ultimately bring these products to market.